 Mind that the above mentioned issues are just some examples of the things that still need “to set” in the baby’s GI Tract; there are several more growth and development factors, but this was just to give you the idea of what “maturation” of the GI Tract can mean.

-In any case, it’s only when an infant is about six to seven month old that its GI Tract system reaches a more mature development in which its able to digest more solid foods, while also being able to better combat possible harmful substances that entered the GI Tract.
-Although the GI system has now reached a much better adaption, it still needs several years, typically until the baby is about three years old, to mature more or less completely.
+In any case, it’s only when an infant is about six to seven months old that its GI Tract system reaches a more mature development in which its able to digest more solid foods, while also being able to better combat possible harmful substances that entered the GI Tract.
+Although the GI system has then reached a much better adaption, it still needs several years, typically until the baby is about three years old, to mature more or less completely.

 Abdomen Massage for Infants

-Abdominal Massage for the infant’s digestive health aims at a healthy digestion by eliminating toxins (detoxification), obstructions, and tensions in the baby’s GI Tract.
 This is mostly done by using massage techniques that promote overall blood circulation and lymphatic drainage, which in their turn can help to boost the immune system and better support the baby’s body to get rid of harmful substances, or of substances that were only needed while it was still in the womb.

-It also aims at realigning i.e. repositioning the internal organs in their proper place and giving them space for healthy mobility and functioning.
+It also aims at realigning and repositioning the internal organs in their proper place and giving them space for healthy mobility and functioning.
 Other health benefits of Abdominal Massage for the gastrointestinal tract are, for instance, relief of irritable bowel syndrome, heartburn, gastritis, bloating, colic, excessive gas, diarrhea, and constipation.

 On an emotional level, “digestion” also symbolizes “emotional digestion,” that is, the ability to cope with emotional trauma.
 It’s thought that abdominal massages can help to digest physical and emotional trauma (for instance: neonatal birth trauma or other traumas that have occurred in the infant’s life), or can help to release unnecessary emotional residues and tensions bound in body tissues, such as in the abdominal muscles and internal organs.